Stan Love (basketball): Basketball career

 Love was the 9th pick in the 1971 NBA draft, chosen by the Baltimore Bullets.
-He was also selected by the Dallas Chaparrals in the 1971 ABA Draft.
+He was also selected by the Dallas Chaparrals in the 1971 ABA draft.
 He had also been selected in the 1970 ABA Draft by the Texas Chaparrals while still an underclassman.

 Love had a four-year professional career with Baltimore, the Los Angeles Lakers of the National Basketball Association, and the San Antonio Spurs, then of the American Basketball Association.
-He retired from the sport in 1975, with per-game averages of 6.6 points (on 0.440 FG and 0.751 FT), 3.9 rebounds and 2.5 fouls for 14.7 minutes in 239 career games.
+He retired from the sport in 1975, with per-game averages of 6.6 points, 3.9 rebounds and 2.5 fouls for 14.7 minutes in 239 career games.

 Love was inducted into the University of Oregon Athletics Hall of Fame in 1994.

 Caretaker to Brian Wilson

 In the late 1970s, Love, alongside professional model Rocky Pamplin, was employed as a full-time "keeper" to Brian Wilson, in an effort to make Brian more productive for The Beach Boys, often by physical force.
-In 1982, Love and Pamplin were fined $750 and placed on six months' probation for a home invasion and assault on Dennis Wilson In 1990, Love filed a petition to be appointed as Brian Wilson's conservator, partly resulting in the court-ordered severing of personal and financial ties between Wilson and his therapist Eugene Landy in 1991.
+Love's brother Mike is a founding member of The Beach Boys.
+In 1982, Love and Pamplin were fined $750 and placed on six months' probation for a home invasion and assault on group member Dennis Wilson.
+In 1990, Love filed a petition to be appointed Brian Wilson's conservator, partly resulting in the court-ordered severing of personal and financial ties between Wilson and his therapist Eugene Landy in 1991.